CharryWu/charrywu.github.io/docs/dsa-notes/backtracking/combinations.md

         res = []
         def backtrack(start, path):
             """
-            Diff from permutation: inner loop starts from current position, not from begin of array
+            Diff from permutation: loop doesn't exchange the position of not from begin of array
             """
             if len(path) == k: